Jhoskart/Project-Pokemon/README.md

 I fell really consumed by the project and I learned a lot about the API and how to use it. i love the project and I am very happy to be a part of it.
 I hope you enjoy it.

+Feel free to sort and filter the pokemons or create your own pokemon and see how it works.☻♥

 Was realized for Henry bootcamp♥

 #### Technologies used: